MicrosoftDocs/cpp-docs/docs/cpp/unaligned.md

 ms.workload: ["cplusplus"]
 ---
 # __unaligned
-When you declare a pointer with the `__unaligned` modifier, the compiler assumes that the pointer addresses data that is not aligned.
-Consequently, for an application that targets an Itanium Processor Family (IPF) computer, the compiler generates code that reads the unaligned data one byte at a time.
+When you declare a pointer with the `__unaligned` modifier, the compiler assumes the pointer addresses data that is not aligned.
+Consequently, platform appropriate code is generated to handle unaligned reads and writes through the pointer.

 ## Remarks
- The `__unaligned` modifier is valid for the [!INCLUDE[vcprx64](../assembler/inline/includes/vcprx64_md.md)] and [!INCLUDE[vcpritanium](../cpp/includes/vcpritanium_md.md)] compilers but affects only applications that target an IPF computer.
-This modifier describes the alignment of the addressed data only; the pointer itself is assumed to be aligned.
+ The `__unaligned` modifier is not valid for x86 platform.

+ This modifier describes the alignment of the addressed data; the pointer itself is assumed to be aligned.

- The [!INCLUDE[vcpritanium](../cpp/includes/vcpritanium_md.md)] processor generates an alignment fault when it accesses misaligned data, and the time to process the fault weakens performance.
-Use the `__unaligned` modifier to cause the processor to read data one byte at a time and avoid the fault.
-This modifier is not required for [!INCLUDE[vcprx64](../assembler/inline/includes/vcprx64_md.md)] applications because the [!INCLUDE[vcprx64](../assembler/inline/includes/vcprx64_md.md)] processor handles misaligned data without faulting.
+ The necessity of the __unaligned keword varies by platform and enviornment.
+Failure to mark data appropritely can result in issues ranging from performance penalties to hardware faults.

  For more information about alignment, see:

 -   [align](../cpp/align-cpp.md)